avdnowhere/universitylist/README.md

 ## Acknowledgments

-* Thanks to all libraries' contributors used on this project
+* Thanks to all libraries' contributors used for this project